Reducing the amount of passive voice in your writing will improve the impact of your work.

 Here are some simple steps that you can follow to make your sentence more active.

-- Move the subject of passive sentence into the direct object location of the new active sentence.
+- Move the subject of a passive sentence into the direct object location of the new active sentence.

 - Remove the auxiliary verb form of “to be” from the main verb and change the main verb’s form as needed.

 - Remove the object of the preposition “by” in the passive sentence.
+Example:

-Becomes: Every day, my dog chews up my mail.
+Active sentence: Every day, my dog chews up my mail.

 Because it’s more direct, many, if not most, style guides and writers prefer the active voice whenever possible.
 However, passive voice may be the better choice when a) the performer of an action is unknown or unimportant; b) the writer wishes to emphasize the action of the sentence rather than the doer; or c) the writer wishes to use passive voice for sentence variety.